tinh-tinh/docs/docs/intergrations/genai.md

 # Gen AI

-Package support interactive with AI Model
+This package supports interacting with AI models.

 ## Install